 There are many rules in investing that can help you determine a good purchase from a bad one.
 One of the most important is to diversify your portfolio.

-In the end, using your IRA to invest in local the Central Valley California investment properties can be a great route.
+In the end, using your IRA to invest in local California California investment properties can be a great route.

 It helps you grow your portfolio using real estate with the tax benefits of the IRA.

-If you’re looking for investment properties here in the Central Valley join our Capitol Buys Houses, LLC Preferred Property Buyers List through the link below.
+If you’re looking for investment properties here in California join our Capitol Buys Houses, LLC Preferred Property Buyers List through the link below.